How Many Feet Are in 84 Inches? A complete walkthrough

 -

 Inches to Yards: Since 1 yard equals 3 feet, and 1 foot equals 12 inches, you can convert inches to yards by first converting to feet and then to yards.
-For example, 84 inches is 7 feet (84/12), and 7 feet is 2.33 yards (7/3).
+To give you an idea, 84 inches is 7 feet (84/12), and 7 feet is 2.33 yards (7/3).

 -